-- UW Bioengineering core and adjunct faculty consistently receive recognition as UW Center for Commercialization (UW C4C) Entrepreneurial Faculty Fellows.
-2012 Fellows include core faculty Daniel Chiu, Buddy Ratner and Patrick Stayton, as well as adjunct faculty David Baker and Shaoyi Jiang and David Linker.
+- UW Bioengineering core and adjunct faculty consistently receive recognition as CoMotion Presidential Innovation Fellows (formerly UW Center for Commercialization Entrepreneurial Faculty Fellows).
+2015 Fellows include core faculty Barry Lutz, Charles Murry and Michael Regnier, as well as adjunct faculty Howard Chizeck and Satoshi Minoshima.

 - UW Bioengineering graduate students participate annually in the UW Foster School Business Plan Competition, bringing their novel biomedical ideas to cross-disciplinary teams and receiving funding to further develop and market their projects.